simonlfc/M2Menu/README.md

 ![camoselect](https://i.imgur.com/kpqZT1A.jpg)

 # Known issues
-- Assault Rifle, SMG and Sniper weapon menus take a while to load because the custom weapon images are weird
+- Assault Rifle, SMG and Sniper weapon menus can take a while to load because the custom weapon images are weird

 # Credits
 reaaLx - IW5Menu